 Various exclusions and exemptions are provided for in the Bill.
 For example, immunity from the conduct rules can be granted to an agreement or conduct that enhances economic efficiency (and satisfied related criteria set out in the Bill), is performed by an undertaking entrusted with the operation of services of general economic interest, or is made in compliance with a legal requirement.

 The Chief Executive In Council can also make exceptions if there are exceptional and compelling reasons of public policy to do so.
-Additionally, the Bill will not apply to the government or statutory bodies, unless such bodies (or certain of their are activities) are specified in relevant regulation(s) that may be made by the Chief Executive-in-Council.
+Additionally, the Bill will not apply to the government or statutory bodies, unless such bodies (or certain of their activities) are specified in relevant regulation(s) that may be made by the Chief Executive-in-Council.

 According to the Bill, an independent statutory Competition Commission will be established to investigate complaints, bringing public enforcement actions in respect of anti-competitive conduct, and promoting public understanding on competition matters.
 Interestingly, the Competition Commission may also conduct 'market studies' into matters affecting competition in Hong Kong.